govex/performance-management-getting-started/Fundamentals.md

 ## Establish the Fundamentals

-The construction of a sustainable performance management and analytics culture begins with a solid foundation, because strong foundational practices will enable learning, innovation and continuous improvement to fourish.
+The construction of a sustainable performance management and analytics culture begins with a solid foundation, because strong foundational practices will enable learning, innovation and continuous improvement to flourish.
 What are the fundamentals?

 * First, understand what Performance Management means to you and your organization.
 * Second, get clear about the role of analytics in performance management.